cloud-fs-zip/cloud-fs-zip.github.io/documentation/server.md

 that you can clone and depend on.
 To Speed up your own Application Development Processes or Content Pipelines

-for example we offer First Class Wordpress Support so you can define a wordpress endpoint and the cloud-fs.zip Plugin serveres a Secured Endpoint to the Wordpress installation.
+for example we offer First Class Wordpress Support so you can define a wordpress endpoint and the cloud-fs.zip Plugin serves a Secured Endpoint to the Wordpress installation.
 It also offers Migration helpers from and to Wordpress.
 To make Content InterOp Easy if you got existing wordpress content production pipelines.

 And no you do not need wordpress but wordpress is the most wide spread private used CMS today so we wanted